MSHS in Biomedical Informatics

 - Integrate and synthesize data to inform ethical and evidence-based patient-centered care

-- Design solutions for biomedical information problems through the application of computational and systems thinking, information science and technology
+- Design solutions for problems within medical informatics through the application of computational and systems thinking, information science, and technology

-You don't need prior health care or information systems experience to excel in this two-year program.
-To succeed, you should be self-motivated, comfortable with a self-directed study, and passionate about changing the health care system.
+To succeed, you should be self-motivated, comfortable with a self-directed study, and passionate about changing the health care system through medical informatics.
 Previous computer science or programming coursework is recommended but not required.

-With the growing use of big data in health care, the demand for professionals with analytical and technological skills is booming.
+With the growing use of big data in health care, the demand for professionals with advanced skills in analysis, technology, and medical informatics is booming.

-Medical and health services managers including health information managers are expected to see a 20-percent increase in employment opportunities between 2016 and 2026.
-The median salary in 2017 was $98,350.1
+Medical and health services managers, including health information managers, are expected to see a 32% percent increase in employment opportunities between 2020 and 2030.1

-Situated at the intersection of data science, statistics, and leadership, graduates of GW's MSHS in biomedical informatics are equipped to pursue positions including:
+Situated at the intersection of medical informatics, data science, statistics, and leadership, graduates of GW’s MSHS in biomedical informatics are equipped to pursue in-demand positions with competitive salary opportunities, including:

 To be accepted to this program, you must have:

 - 3.0 GPA or above on a 4.0 scale

 - Personal statement